Iorpim/ThreeDriver/readme.md

 `--extension-blacklist` defines which extensions to ignore during matching.
 If the extension is matched the file won't even be downloaded.
 Note this is a simple matching of the end of the file name, a too open filter could have unwanted results, for example `txt` would also match `exampletxt` and not only `example.txt`.
-As with `--blacklist` and `--matchers` this is also an incremental flag, so for multiple extensions the flag should be passed multiple times.
+As with `--blacklist` and `--matchers` this is also an incremental flag.

 `--load-fs` points to a `JSON_fs.json` file which can be used to skip the crawling step in case it has alreaby been completed before.
 If `--json` is set this file is exported before matching, meaning this will still be created even in case of any errors during later execution stages.